Documentation Index

 Upload the CSR to create a certificate:asc certificates create \

---csr-path ./CertificateSigningRequest.certSigningRequest
+--csr ./CertificateSigningRequest.certSigningRequest

-List existing certificates:asc certificates list --type IOS_DISTRIBUTION
+List existing certificates:asc certificates list --certificate-type IOS_DISTRIBUTION

 Fetch signing assets